 The reverend ultimately won and a small hole where the devil supposedly flew up through the ceiling is still on display in the house (Northend 7-8.)

-In 1913, the house was obtained by the Topsfield Historical Society, who restored it under the direction of George Francis Dow and opened it to the public as a historic house museum.
+In 1913, Anna Jordan sold the house to the Topsfield Historical Society for $2,100.
+The society restored it, with the help of a $1,100 donation from a friend of the society, under the direction of George Francis Dow and opened it to the public as a historic house museum.

 On October 9, 1960, the house was designated a National Historic Landmark.
 On October 15, 1966, the house was added to the National Register of Historic Places and, on June 7, 1976, it was designated a U.S. Historic District Contributing Property.